creifenscheid/db_rector/README.md

 |ignoreTYPO3Context|false|yes| If set to true, the context of the TYPO3 installation is going to be ignored - this is not recommended |

 ### Rector configuration
-To configure typo3-rector a file named rector.php is required.<br>
+To configure typo3-fractor a file named fractor.php is required.<br>
 This file is generated more or less automatically.<br>
 There is some sort of „template“, which is copied into the working folder.<br>
 <br>
-Since just typoscript refactoring is needed, the rector config file is kept small and simple.<br>
+Since just typoscript refactoring is needed, the fractor config file is kept small and simple.<br>
 <br>
 The following configuration parameter are defined dynamically: